 Handling your mail and packages efficiently should always be a top priority.
 USPS regulations and forms can get confusing without the proper assistance; any mistakes or misleading information won’t just prolong the process but may even result in criminal sanctions like fines or imprisonment.
-If you’re renting a PO Box or a virtual mailbox, then you’ve probably come across the USPS Form 1583.
+If you’re renting a PO Box or a virtual mailbox, you’ve probably come across the USPS Form 1583.
 We’ve made it easier for you and created a complete guide to everything you need to know about the USPS Form 1583, from why you need it to how to fill it out.

 What Is a USPS Form 1583?

-The USPS Form 1583 is an authorization form that is needed when you rent a PO Box from the Postal Office or rent a virtual mailbox from a CMRA (Commercial Mail Receiving Agent), which is a third party that receives your mail and packages on your behalf.
+The USPS Form 1583 is an authorization form needed when you rent a PO Box from the Postal Office or rent a virtual mailbox from a CMRA (Commercial Mail Receiving Agent), a third party that receives your mail and packages on your behalf.
 By filling out and notarizing the USPS Form 1583 before sending it out, you authorize the CMRA to receive your mail.
 And so, the U.S. Postal Service regulates that this agent can legally receive your mail as well.

 If you’re renting a PO Box, you should be able to get the form at the Post Office, fill it out, and give it back to the front desk agent.
 Otherwise, download a clean copy of the USPS Form 1583 here.